gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/failure_taxonomy_v0.1.md

 This taxonomy should now support:

 ## 1. Metrics design
-`metrics_v0.1.md` should define measures that map onto these failures, such as:
+`metrics_v0.1.md` should define or sharpen measures that map onto these failures, especially:
+- interior-vs-boundary discrimination
-- role-separation persistence
+- saturated endurance persistence
-- contamination severity
-- false-fusion incidence
-- degradation onset
-- spread probability
-- recovery latency
-- supervisory overreach indicators
+- reserve coherence estimate
-- containment integrity
+- roleholding logic integrity
-- epistemic misclassification indicators
-- continuity reconstruction indicators
-- baseline absorption indicators
-- forced-hierarchy indicators
-- false-recovery indicators
-- second-order reassurance indicators
-- residue-amplification indicators
+- saturation recognition discipline
+- inferential-drift boundary readiness

 ## 2. Future perturbation-band design
-New bands should be chosen partly for their ability to discriminate among failure families.
+New bands should be chosen partly for their ability to discriminate:
+- plateau vs contour
+- reserve coherence vs hidden fragility
+- roleheld logic vs prompt mimicry
+- unchanged-band endurance vs inferential-drift boundary

 ## 3. Packaging discipline
-Any licensable or architectural framing should be tied to:
+Any licensable or architectural framing should now be tied not only to tested failure classes, but also to:
-- which failure classes have been tested
-- which remain open
-- what level of operational confidence exists
+- whether saturation has been correctly interpreted
+- whether mechanism misframing has been avoided
+- whether the current object is being preserved as a tightly knit choreography rather than replaced by a looser agent society

 ---

-# Current status

-**`failure_taxonomy_v0.1.md` is updated and ready for continued use.**

-It should be updated as:
-- new perturbation classes are run
-- additional failure modes are isolated
-- metrics are made explicit
-- recovery classes become clearer
-- containment and supervisory thresholds are tested at stronger levels
-- epistemic-classification thresholds are tested at stronger distortion levels
-- continuity thresholds are tested at stronger omission levels
-- longitudinal-drift thresholds are tested at stronger accumulation levels
-- competing-signal thresholds are tested at stronger mixed-pressure levels
-- recovery-transition thresholds are tested at stronger post-perturbation levels
-- second-order recontact thresholds are tested at stronger re-perturbation levels